AMReX-Fusion/Furnace/Docs/source/getting_started.rst

 Running the Code
 ================

 #.
-Castro takes an input file that overrides the runtime parameter defaults.
+Furnace takes an input file that overrides the runtime parameter defaults.
    The code is run as::

-       ./Castro2d.gnu.ex inputs.2d.cyl_in_cartcoords
+       ./Furnace2d.gnu.ex inputs.2d.cyl_in_cartcoords

    This will run the 2-d cylindrical Sedov problem in Cartesian (:math:`x`-:math:`y` coordinates).
 You can see other possible